-William Aronin is an award-winning trial attorney who joined the Institute for Justice in February 2020.
+Will Aronin is an award-winning trial attorney who joined the Institute for Justice in February 2020.
+He has since tried multiple economic liberty and property rights cases to verdict, winning in front of judges and juries alike.

-With a background in criminal defense and complex civil litigation, William prides himself on his zealous advocacy on behalf of each and every one of his clients.
-He has successfully tried high profile cases to verdict and has come up victorious in litigation against some of the biggest firms in New York City.
+Before joining IJ, Will was a partner in a NYC firm specializing in criminal defense and complex civil litigation.
+He has successfully tried high-profile cases to verdict and has come up victorious in litigation against some of the biggest firms in New York City.

 Challenging Wilmington’s tow-and-impound racket, which pays private tow companies by letting them keep and scrap cars.